Certora/Documentation/docs/ref-manual/cvl/rules.md

 The `filtered` block consists of zero or more filters of the form `var -> expr`.
 `var` must match one of the `method` parameters to the rule, and `expr` must be a boolean expression that may refer to the variable `var`.
-The filter may not refer to other method parameters or other variables defined in the rule.
+The filter expression may not refer to other method parameters or any variables defined in the rule.

-For example, the following filter is valid:
+Before verifying that a method `m` satisfies a parametric rule, the `expr` is evaluated with `var` bound to a `method` object.
+This allows `expr` to refer to the fields of `var`, such as `var.selector` and `var.isView`.
+See {ref}`method-type` for a list of the fields available on `method` objects.

+For example, the following rule has two filters.
+The rule will only be verified with `f` instantiated by a view method, and `g` instantiated by a method other than `exampleMethod(uint,uint)` or `otherExample(address)`:

 ```cvl
 rule r(method f, method g) filtered {
     f -> f.isView,